jeffoconnorau/AGMPowerCLI/README.md

 All date fields are returned by AGM as EPOCH time (an offset from Jan 1, 1970).
 The Module transforms these using the timezone discussed above.
 If an EPOCH time is shown (which will be a long number), then this field has been missed and needs to be added to the transform effort.
 Please open an issue to let us know.

 ## What about Self Signed Certs?

+Google Cloud Backup and DR does not use self signed certs so no handling here is necessary.

-At this time we only offer the choice to ignore the cert.
+For an Actifio AGM we only offer the choice to ignore the cert.
 Clearly you can manually import the cert and trust it, or you can install a trusted cert on your AGM to avoid the issue altogether.

 ## Detecting errors and failures